Skip to contents

 1. It was in the 20th century.

-Alternatively, change the knit parameter to knit: render_opal (see API Opal) to upload to Opal directly, producing:
+Alternatively, change the knit parameter to knit: rqti::render_opal (see article Working with the OPAL API) to upload to OPAL directly, producing:

-As you can see, there are two ways to create a gap in Rmd content:
+As you can see, there are two ways to create a gap in an Rmd file:

-By default, 1 point can be reached for each gap (specify points to your needs).
+By default, 1 point can be reached for each gap (specify points in the helper function to your needs).
 The total number of points for completing a task is defined as the sum of points of all gaps.

 More control